-'''

-int NrcInstanceArchiveCount(NRC_INSTANCE ins);

-NRC_ARCHIVE NrcInstanceArchive(NRC_INSTANCE ins, int i);
+''' int NrcInstanceArchiveCount(NRC_INSTANCE ins); NRC_ARCHIVE NrcInstanceArchive(NRC_INSTANCE ins, int i); '''

-in the usual way.

-'''

 3.3.2.
 Day names, days, day-sets, and day-set sets

 By default, the seven days of the week have their usual English names.
 To change this, call does not need to be made, because it sets the day names to their default values.